-The OA has several key positions open including the Chief Actuary, First Deputy Chief Actuary, one Deputy Chief Actuary and one Assistant Deputy Chief Actuary.
+The OA has several key positions open including the Chief Actuary (we understand the filling of this position is in progress), First Deputy Chief Actuary, one Deputy Chief Actuary and one Assistant Deputy Chief Actuary.
 We recommend these positions be filled as soon as possible.
 This will (eventually) alleviate some of the workflow burden on existing staff and reduce some of the deadline stress the OA now faces (or enable more service to be provided).
 In addition, filling these positions may enable the OA to implement succession planning for the key staff nearing retirement.